-All borrowers are responsible for items borrowed on their Library cards.
+You are responsible for items borrowed on your library card.
 Do not lend your card or the items you borrow to someone else.
 You must notify the Library right away if your University ID card is lost or stolen.

 All material signed out from the Library is subject to overdue fines.
 Fine rates vary from 25¢ per day per item for most material to a $1.00 per hour for in-demand Reserve items.
 Overdue items recalled for another borrower are fined at the rate of $1.25 per day.

 An accumulation of fines will mean that your borrowing privileges are suspended, and may cause the loss of other University privileges.
-Students with significant fines will be unable to register for courses, and may lose their right to graduate until the fines are paid.
+Students with significant fines will be unable to register for courses, and may lose their right to officially graduate until all fines and fees are paid.

-You can pay fines or lost-book bills incurred at other Novanet libraries at SMU.
-We will transfer the fine to the library to which it is owed.
-We do prefer that students who lose library material settle their accounts directly with the owning library.
+You can pay fines at SMU accrued on materials owned by other Novanet libraries.
+We transfer the fines to them.
+Students who lose another library's material should settle their accounts directly with the owning library.